mohammedzee1000/ci-firewall/README.md

 - *Jenkins Robot User Name*: The name of the robot account to log into jenkins with.
 The user MUST be able to cancel builds for the given project.
 Looks for `JENKINS_ROBOT_USER` if set or can be passed as argument
 - *Jenkins Robot User Password*: The password of above user.
 Looks for `JENKINS_ROBOT_PASSWORD` env, or can be passed as argument to cli
 - *MultiNode*: If set to true, must have a test node db (see multinode testing below).
 Can be passed to cli
+- Other than this, to be safe, run the following on jenkins worker nodes `git config --global core.sharedRepository all`

 ### Build Script